 Admission to the Certificate in Culture and Change in Institutions

 In addition to admission requirements of the College of Graduate Studies, admission to the certificate program requires the following:

-Two letters of recommendation regarding the prospective student's potential for doing graduate level work from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about the applicant’s ability to engage in graduate work in the desired program
+Two letters of recommendation regarding your potential for doing graduate level work from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about your ability to engage in graduate work in this certificate program

 The certificate program has selective admissions and may admit a limited number of students.
 Thus, meeting all formal criteria does not guarantee admission.